Abimael10/workhub-app/README.md

 ## Considerations

 - Because this was built under time constraints, you may find some partial patterns that weren’t fully refactored.
 Functionality was prioritized over optimization.

+## Build Notes

+When building the application, ensure that `NEXTAUTH_URL` and `NEXT_PUBLIC_APP_URL` environment variables are set to valid URLs, otherwise the build will fail during page data collection.